a3hk/data-analysis/README.md

 I completed Google Data Analytics Certificate in 2023 [(credential link)](https://www.credly.com/badges/51e1843b-00a6-4c96-8cd5-46270a3ad2cf/linked_in_profile) and have been learning more as well as creating portfolios since then.

-My skills include Python, Pandas, Matplotlib, Seaborn, Tableau and FuzzyWuzzy.
-I use Jupyter Notebook to work on my projects.
+My skills include SQL, Python, Pandas, Matplotlib and FuzzyWuzzy.
+I use BigQuery, Tableau and Jupyter Notebook to work on my projects.
 My philosohpy is not to start with modest steps instead of something grand, but do it consistently and with grit.